jay719/jay719/README.md

 ## 🐐 What's up, I'm Javaria! 🐐

 Full stack developer and native of Colorado Springs.
-Passion for as problem solving with others and learning new tech to build upon my roots in Ruby on Rails and Javascript.
+Passion for problem solving with others and learning new tech to build upon my roots in Ruby on Rails and Javascript.
 I love intergrating my customer experience background with my code to create user-friendly applications.

 When I finally take a break from the computer I enjoy hiking and playing video games with my co-workers/friends 🎮🌄.
 Quality music and food are my other passions, so if you have good taste or are a programmer feel free to reach out below!